samuelfchang/WendeLab_R_Repo_Startup_Template/README.md

  3. .rmd created with for R code (with template header)
  Note: to show hidden files on Mac: cmd + shift + period key
  tip: cmd + shift + c = quick comment/uncomment chunks
+ Note from Ben: push to Git at end of day, knit at end of an analysis question.
+After knit, save as new .rmd file with new data.
+Clear environment and delete output folders before knit to make sure there isn't a missing variable in code.